Dora Yates (1879-1974)

 'a scholar; a romantic; a humanist ... a rebel' 'Her interest in the Romani race was her great passion in life.'
 JGLS obituary.

 Dora Esther Yates was born in Liverpool, one of eight children of George Samuel Yates (1834–1887) and Hannah Keyser (1840–1934).

-Her work in Gypsy Studies (see the bibliography of her work in the JGLS) was only one part of a distinguished academic career, recognised by the award in 1963 of an Honorary Degree (Doctor of Letters) from the University of Liverpool, which she served from 1906 to 1945.
+Her work in Gypsy Studies (see Bibliography of the work of Dora Yates in the Journal of the Gypsy Lore Society) was only one part of a distinguished academic career, recognised by the award in 1963 of an Honorary Degree (Doctor of Letters) from the University of Liverpool, which she served from 1906 to 1945.
 Shortly after her official "retirement" the University appointed her Curator of the Scott Macfie Collection of books on Gypsy Lore which she had largely been instrumental in obtaining for its Library in 1936.

 The University Librarian, John Sampson, a recognised Gypsy scholar, recruited Yates to study the lives of the Gypsies, having first set her a stringent course of reading in Romani and folklore.
 Dora Yates's autobiography My Gypsy Days (1953) describes her first introduction to Sampson's Gypsy friends at Aintree, Liverpool, on Christmas Eve 1903, in a snowstorm.
 There she met the flamboyant Gypsy character, Kenza (Mackenzie) Boswell, head of the Lancashire clan.